fedora-copr/copr/python/docs/client_v3/pagination.rst

      Munch({'id': 5, 'ownername': '@copr', 'projectname': 'copr', 'state': 'canceled', ...})]

-In some cases, it may be useful to obtain just a limited number of objects.
+However, in some cases, it may be useful to obtain just a limited number of objects.
+Querying all builds from a project with hundreds of thousands of them may be painfully slow or even timeout.
+And if all of them are not even needed, it is a huge waste of resources.
+It all depends on the specific use-case.
+When it is useful, you can query limited and/or ordered number of objects.

 .. code-block:: python